VaysiDevelopmentCenter/Osiris/README.md

 # Osiris Factory IDE: Simple Access to the Most Complex Digital World

 Osiris Factory IDE is a free and open-source programming environment that allows you to create and deploy your own applications.
-It is a great tool for developers who want to create and deploy their own applications.
-Osiris Factory IDE is a great tool for developers who want to create and deploy their own applications.
+It is a great tool for developers who want to create and deploy their super projects.

 **Key features of Osiris Factory IDE:**